Mar 5, 2012 - Research

 The V617F Mutation

-Discovered in blood cells of people with MPN, the V617F mutation is defined as a somatic or acquired mutation, which means that it arises during the course of a person’s life as opposed to being a change in DNA that someone is born with.
+Discovered in blood cells of people with MPN, the V617F mutation is defined as a somatic or acquired mutation, which means that it arises during a person’s life as opposed to being a change in DNA that someone is born with.
 (See sidebar for more about the JAK2 V617F mutation and its clinical use.)

 JAK2 in the Clinic